thematters/developer-resource/README.md

 # Reposories

-The following are major reposories used by matters.town.
+The following are major repositories used by matters.town.

 ## Backend
 - [server](https://github.com/thematters/matters-server): Main repo for Matters server.
 Written in Typescript, using [Apollo Server](https://github.com/apollographql/apollo-server) for GraphQL API.
 - [query cache](https://github.com/thematters/apollo-response-cache): Cache related GraphQL directives and Apollo Server plugins.
-Used to control and invalidate cache in Matters server.
+Used to control and invalidate the cache in Matters server.
 - [image processing](https://github.com/thematters/serverless-file-post-processing): AWS lambda function.
 Used to resize and transcode images in Matters server.
 - [queue dashboard](https://github.com/thematters/matters-queue-dashboard): GUI for for [Bee Queue](https://github.com/bee-queue/bee-queue) and [Bull](https://github.com/optimalbits/bull).
 Used to view queue jobs in Matters server.